Dekrayzis/kaboodle-techtest/README.md

 ## Pre configure

-This application requires a google maps javascript api.
+This application requires a google maps javascript key.
 In the next.config.js file replace the string 'my_google_apiKey' with the one generated from your Google dashboard account.
+This is required in order to view a map on the accommodation information page when clicking on the address information.

 ## Uses modern react methods